king-0331/test/README.md

 # test

-this is a repository for exploreing git hub function.
+This is a repository for exploreing github function.